jojozhuang/jojozhuang.github.io/_posts/2016-01-25-deploy_aspnet-mvc-app-to-iis.md

 - blog
 ---

-> This blog guides you how to deploy your ASP.NET/MVC application to IIS web server.
+> This blog guides you how to deploy your ASP.NET/MVC application to local IIS web server.
 And make it public to internet.

 There are totally 4 steps: